-Examples of tourist-oriented directional signs are shown in Figures 2G-1 and 2G-2.
+Typical tourist-oriented directional signs are shown in Figure 2G-1.

 Section 2G.03 Style and Size of Lettering

 All letters and numbers on tourist-oriented directional signs, except on the logos, should be upper-case and at least 150 mm (6 in) in height.
 Any legend on a logo should be proportional to the size of the logo.